cryptoboxcomics/Kali-Ocean/README.md

-# Kali-Dark Gnome Shell Theme
+# Kali-Ocean Gnome Shell Theme

 Gnome Desktop shell theme intended to match GTK, Visual Studio Code, terminal that also use the ocean theme.
 For people who have a preference for a shell theme using ocean colors, but don't like the way Kali's warmer hued grays clash.